MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/04/devtools.md

 <!--  Title: The tasks associated with your Service Worker  -->
 <!--  Subtitle: Debug with Service Worker Update Cycle  -->

-In Microsoft Edge version 91 or later, if you're a Progressive Web App or Service Worker developer, you may display the update lifecycle of your Service Workers as a timeline in the **Application** tool.
+In Microsoft Edge version 91 or later, if you're a Progressive Web App or Service Worker developer, display the update lifecycle of your Service Workers as a timeline in the **Application** tool.
 This feature helps you understand the time your Service Worker spends in each of the following stages.

 *   **Install**
 *   **Wait**